 Electric Trim with Guards

 Start trimming with an electric razor or beard trimmer.
-You need to have guards so you can shave with different lengths, starting with a #3 to keep your length or go shorter with a #2.
+You need to have guards to shave with different lengths, starting with a #3 to keep your length or going shorter with a #2.

-If you want to fade your beard down to a clean fade or bald fade, you’ll need shorter guards like a .5 or 1.
-For more tips on professionally shaving your beard, check out our step-by-step beard fading guide.
+If you want to fade your beard to a clean or bald fade, you’ll need shorter guards like a .5 or 1.
+Check out our step-by-step beard fading guide for more tips on professionally shaving your beard.

 Use a Beard Shaper Tool for Precise Lines

-If you’re going for a specific shape or want to define your cheek and neckline expertly, a beard shaper tool is a great item to have in your beard kit.
+If you’re going for a specific shape or want to define your cheek and neckline expertly, a beard shaper tool is a great item in your beard kit.

-You only need to hold up the beard shaper tool to your face and line it up to shave along with the guide for the perfect line.
-This can be helpful for creating a symmetrical neckline and cheek definition, especially with long beard styles.
+You only need to hold the beard shaper tool to your face and line it up to shave along with the guide for the perfect line.
+This can help create a symmetrical neckline and cheek definition, especially with long beard styles.

 Trim Down with Barber Shears

-You’ll need to brush or comb through your beard to see the length and uneven areas that you want to trim.
-After brushing through, you can use scissors to clip away at longer hairs and shore up the sides to match length.
+You’ll need to brush or comb through your beard to see the length and uneven areas you want to trim.
+After brushing through, scissors can clip away at longer hairs and shore up the sides to match length.

 Maintain Your Mustache

 Full beards also have thick mustaches that cover the upper lip and connect to your beard hair.
-To trim up your mustache, you only need a pair of barber shears and a mustache comb.
+You only need a pair of barber shears and a mustache comb to trim up your mustache.

 Comb through your mustache first and then use the shears to trim away hair along your lip, being careful not to cut too short.